kosmonautdnb/WatSDL/README.md

 # WatSDL
 Some functions for emulating the SDL2 on FreeDos / WatcomC++

 Attention: The left shift key is disabled.
-The cursor keys do send LeftShift events here (what's a malfunction)..
+The cursor keys did send LeftShift events here (what's a malfunction)..

 SDL (Simple DirectMedia Layer) original repository:
 https://github.com/libsdl-org/SDL.git